AlexisStrain/testing123/README.md

 Notes added by Alexis:

-user_groups:
+Entire website stored in the /Content folder.
+99% of editing will occur here

+All of these files are written in something called Markdown Any markdown.
+Any file ending in .md will automatically be added to the website.

+When adding new person they must be placed in one of the following user_groups:
   - Principal Investigator
   - Researchers
   - Grad Students Researchers
   - Undergraduate Researchers
   - Alumni

 # [Hugo Research Group Theme](https://github.com/wowchemy/starter-hugo-research-group)